 Bourne Education Trust (‘BET’) was established in 2011 and has grown steadily since then.
-It is largely Surrey based with 17 of its 22 schools there.
-Recently, it has expanded into Hampshire and Richmond.
-It is made up of 19 academies and 3 associate schools and one free school due to open in September 2024.
-Of its 26 schools, 14 are primaries, 9 are secondaries and 1 is a special school.
-It is responsible for the education of approximately 10,500 pupils and employs just over 1,300 staff.
+It is largely Surrey based but has also expanded into Hampshire and Richmond.
+It is made up of 22 academies, 3 associate schools and one free school due to open in September 2024.
+Of its 26 schools, 14 are primaries, 9 are secondaries and, with the new free school, 3 are specialist schools.
+It is responsible for the education of approximately 12,500 pupils and employs just over 1,300 staff.
 The Trust is organised into both phases and clusters to support specialist and cross-phase collaboration.

-The size of its schools range from a one-form entry primary to an eight-form entry secondary school with a sixth form.
+The size of BET's schools range from a one-form entry primary to an 8-form entry secondary school with a sixth form.
 Schools are equally important and carry the same influence in terms of decision-making within the Trust.
-Each school has its own head and local governing committee.
+Each school has its own Head and Local Governing Committee.
 The Trust is led by a core team of Alex Russell, Chief Executive Officer ('CEO'), Kate Sanders and Rob Isaac, Joint Chief Operating Officers ('COO'), and Penny Alford, Chief Education Officer ('CEdO').

 Since 2012 it has taken 9 schools from special measures or requiring improvement to good or outstanding.
 The rest have maintained their good status whilst in the Trust.
 BET has transformed the finances in 12 of its schools so that no school in the Trust is in deficit.

 Our philosophy is to have schools working as effectively as possible and serving their community.
-We err towards independence on the independence/standardisation continuum but never forget we are one organisation working together.
+We err towards independence but never forget we are one organisation working together.
 Our schools welcome the support of the Trust and its collective ethos but relish their remit as local schools and the responsibility that brings.
 We are highly focussed on our work on equality, diversity and inclusion ('EDI') and environment, social and governance ('ESG') to ensure our organisation is highly sustainable and a driver for social justice.
 This permeates through our Trust-wide think tank, BET Futures, our CPD offer and our quality assurance approach.

 If you would like further information about BET please contact Alex Russell, CEO (firstname.lastname@example.org).